Pregnancy week by week: Here is an overview of what you should expect to happen to your body and baby during weeks 17 through 20 of your pregnancy.

 You may have recently discovered a dark line running down the center of your belly, straight through your bellybutton.
 Called the linea nigra, this line was likely there before you got pregnant, but it was too pale to see.
 Changing levels of pregnancy hormones cause the darkening pigmentation.
 If you’re worried about ever being able to wear a bikini again, don’t fear: The line should disappear after your baby is born.

 By now, you’ve likely felt a few little flutters inside your uterus.
 At first, these movements will be hard to distinguish from gas or indigestion.
 But eventually, the flutters will turn into strong kicks.
 In a couple of months, you might even see an elbow or foot poking up through the skin of your belly.

 At this point in your pregnancy, your baby’s skin is covered in a waxy white substance called vernix.
 Made up of oil and shed skin cells, this coating protects baby’s skin while he soaks in amniotic fluid.

 Although you might feel more worn out than usual, sleep can be harder to come by at this point in your pregnancy.
 If your growing belly doesn’t keep you awake, the multiple nighttime bathroom visits surely will.
 Take naps during the day to make up for lost slumber.
 Try sleeping on your side pressed against a body pillow.
-Not only is side sleeping better for your blood flow than back sleeping, but it’s also more comfortable.
+Side sleeping is not only more comfortable but also better for your blood flow than back sleeping.

 Janet O’Dell, RN